joesingo/tom_education/README.md

 Note that `rundramatiq` must be restarted for code changes to take effect.

-7. Optional: run tests to check everything is okay (**Note**: Redis and the Dramatiq workers do not have to be running to run the tests).
+7. Optional: install test dependencies and run tests to check everything is okay (**Note**: Redis and the Dramatiq workers do not have to be running to run the tests).

 ```
+pip install tomtoolkit[test]
 python manage.py test tom_education
 ```